-Changing for P.E. lessons
+Changing for sport enrichment.

-As our children get older, and at least from the age of 8 years onwards, they will be given the opportunity to change for P.E. in our single sex areas.
+As our children get older, and at least from the age of 8 years onwards, they will be given the opportunity to change for sport. in our single sex areas.

 Handling Complaints and/ Dealing with Allegations Against Staff